On this page:

 - Passwords providing access to restricted data or resources

 - Information relating to an ongoing criminal investigation

 - Information specifically identified by contract as restricted

 - Other information for which the degree of adverse affect that may result from unauthorized access or disclosure is high

-Individuals with access to restricted data should, and in some cases are required to, read and sign the UCSC Access to Information Statement (PDF).
+Individuals with access to restricted data should, and in some cases are required to, read and sign the UCSC Access to Information Statement.
 This Access to Information Statement outlines the rules governing access to protected information at UCSC.
-Return the signed form to the requester.

 - Personal identity information (PII) is the electronic manifestation of an individual's first name or first initial, and last name, in combination with one or more of the following*: